 Note to Structural Engineer: Edit this entire Structural section to include full and clear description of the technical requirements only.
 Scope of the work is described in 01010.

-Design shall be performed by a competent and knowledgeable structural engineer qualified by education and a minimum of five years experience in the type of structural desingn work to be performed.
+Design shall be performed by a competent and knowledgeable structural engineer qualified by education and a minimum of five years experience in the type of structural design work to be performed.
 Calculations shall be in SI (metric) units of measurements.
 All components of the structures shall be designed and constructed in conformance to the design criteria herein and as specified in Appendix A-2.

 material strengths and standards